 The Galaxy S8+ will be available from April 21, and pre-order deals have already begun for around $850.
 It is available in three colors: Orchid Gray, Midnight Black and Arctic Silver.
 All major carriers in the US will offer the device, and pre-ordering is now available via the Samsung website.
 Some carriers are offering a free Gear VR with purchase, as well as other special discounts.
 Dual SIM capability will be available in some markets, but it doesn't appear to be available in the US.

 Samsung Korea has confirmed a variant of the S8+ with 6 GB of RAM and 128 GB of internal storage.
 All other specs will still be the same.
-For those who pre-order the device, the DeX station will be bundled with it, but the price for this version is still unknown.
+For those who pre-order the device, the DeX station will be bundled with it.

 Samsung Galaxy S8+ design and build quality